Innovailable/rtc-lib/README.md

 * support for multiple Streams and DataChannels
 * consistent handling of errors and success notifications

-The library is still under development but should provide basic functionality.
-If something does not work as expected please file a bug report.

 ## How to use this?

 The central element of the library is a `Room`.
 Multiple users, which are called